Housing the Homeless

-Ray’s the Roof Foundation, founded in 2019, currently focuses on feeding the hungry and assisting the elderly, veterans, and people with disabilities.
-Ray’s provides food to local shelters through their affiliation with the Food Donation Connection and Outback Steak House.
+Ray’s the Roof HTH, founded in 2019, currently focuses on feeding the hungry and assisting the elderly, veterans, and people with disabilities.
+Ray’s the Roof HTH provides food to local shelters through their affiliation with the Food Donation Connection and Outback Steak House.
 They hold an annual clothing drive on MLK day to feed and provide clothing to the homeless.
 Their long-term plan is to build safe, affordable housing options for those looking to exit homelessness.

 Ray Lacen, founder of Ray’s the Roof Foundation, had contacted Building Humanity in 2018 after reading about Building Humanity’s 2018 Thailand Build where an international team of volunteers built a bakery and basketball court for Felix Family Orphanage in Surat Thani, Thailand.

-Building Humanity works with communities that are addressing systemic issues such as housing, education, girls & women, nutrition & healthcare and economic stability & growth.
+Building Humanity works with communities that are addressing systemic issues such as housing, nutrition & healthcare, families & children, girls & women, education and economic stability & growth.
 Working side by side with a community, Building Humanity helps facilitate the construction of their project using local resources, community involvement, and a team of international volunteers and donated funds.
 Projects have included homes for young families available through micro loans, a dormitory for girls to live and study during the school year, an eco-toilet facility, a community health center, a greenhouse to grow and sell vegetables, and a bakery that will employ local women and provide financial benefit to the community.
 Building Humanity focuses on projects that can address root issues within a community with short term action through the form of self-contained projects.

 The collaboration between Ray’s The Roof Foundation and Building Humanity is a great opportunity for these two charities to come together and complete a project that showcases alternative housing options.